PrestaShop/open-source/content/maintainers-guide/processes/release/autoupgrade.md

 * Warn users when their current version is outdated,
 * Ensure updates are only allowed if the PrestaShop version falls within one of the defined ranges.

-To enable this check, update the contents of the closest exising version entry.
+To enable this check, update the contents of the closest exising version entry in the file [autoupgrade.json in the Distribution API repository](https://github.com/PrestaShop/distribution-api/blob/main/public/json/autoupgrade.json).
 For instance:

 ```json
 {